orbitdb/field-manual/01_Tutorial/01_Basics.md

 ### What just happened?

-In the function `async create`, the `await this.Ipfs.create` call creates a new IPFS node.
+In the function `async create`, the call to `await this.Ipfs.create` creates a new IPFS node.

 Meanings of the default settings: